Top quark production through flavor violating neutral currents within the 2HDM type-III: Introduction

 Within the Standard Model (SM), quarks acquire their mass through spontaneous symmetry breaking \cite{Wells:2009kq}, while the mechanism cannot explain the mass spectrum and the resulting mass hierarchy.
-While the coefficients are directly related to the mass values, the Yukawa couplings are only determined experimentally, see \cite{Sirunyan:2018lzm} for a recent analysis.
+From the theoretical structure of the Higgs mechanism, the coefficients are directly related to the mass values of the particles involved nevertheless, the Yukawa couplings are only determined experimentally, see \cite{Sirunyan:2018lzm} for a recent analysis.
 In order to account for this enriched flavor structure and to explain it, it is needed to extend the SM.
-A minimal extension of the SM which allows for flavor changing neutral currents at the level of the Lagrangian is provided by the Two Doublet Higgs Model with flavour violation at tree level (THDM-III), which we will discuss in more detail in the next section. \\
+A minimal extension of the SM which allows for flavor changing neutral currents at the level of the Lagrangian is provided by the Two Doublet Higgs Model with Flavour Violation (FV) at Leading Order (LO), the 2HDM-III, which we will discuss in more detail in the next section. \\